SanderSMFISH/Bioimage_analysis_practical/README.md

 4. jupyter notebook

 # detailed installation instructions
 install anaconda from https://anaconda.com.
 You can install pycharm and/or spyder, but neither are required for this practical.
-Download the github repository by clicking code and subsequently "Download zip".
+Download the github repository by clicking code and subsequently click "Download zip".

 For a clean setup, we will create a new python virtual environment.
-A virtual environment ensures that we use an appropriate python version all the dependencies (i.e. required software packages) are there the dependencies for this project do not interfere with other software on your machine.
+A virtual environment ensures that we use an appropriate python version, all the dependencies (i.e. required software packages) are there, and that the dependencies for this project do not interfere with other software on your machine.

 We will delegate the work of creating/organising the virtual environment to anaconda.